Kehilas-Zichron-Yaakov/shul-display/announcements.md

-**Announcements for Parshas Kedoshim 5782**
+**Announcements for Parshas Emor 5782**

-**Mazal tov** Chaim and Elisheva Savin upon the birth of a baby girl!
+**Mazal tov** to Shana and Betzalel Gold upon the birth of a baby boy!

-We welcome back Rabbi and Rebbetzin Kaiser this Shabbos!
-We will have several opportunities over the course of Shabbos to engage further with them
+With gratitude to Hashem, Eli and Sara Leah Wiener would like to invite the community to their home, 32 Greenridge Way, for a kiddush after davening in honor of the birth of their daughter, Naava Tehilla.

 **Mincha/Maariv** Sunday- Thursday: 12 minutes before shkia through the summer

-**Tehilim** Rabbi Kaiser will be speaking at the Shabbos day Tehillim for women, which will be held at 3:30 at the shul.
+**Tehilim** will take place at the Kranczer home, 25 Landau Lane, 4:00 PM

-**Bnos** will take place at the Abrams home, 16 Landau Road, at 4:30 PM
+**Bnos** will take place at the Binder home, 48 Greenridge Way, 3:45 PM

-**Pirchei** will NOT take place this week
+**Pirchei** will take place this week at the Royde home, 18 Bonnie Court, 3:45 PM, for grades K-1 only.

 **Yahrzeit Plaques** The shul sells individual yahrzeit plaques for $360.
 If you wish to sponsor a plaque, please contact Pinchas Nussbaum.